-The Paycheck Protection Program launched in April 2020 has seen great success–resulting in a second round of funding and an expansion Flexibility Act to better meet the needs of American small businesses and small business owners.
-As of June 20, 2020 the SBA has approved 4.6 million loans, for a total loan amount of over $500 billion dollars.
-Some businesses have already received and used their funds, and now the question of loan forgiveness arises.
+The Paycheck Protection Program (PPP) launched in April 2020 has seen great success–resulting in a second round of funding and an expansion Flexibility Act to better meet the needs of American small businesses and small business owners.
+The Coronavirus Relief Bill passed December 27th, 2020 provided an additional $284 billion to the Paycheck Protection Program and made loan forgiveness even easier for American small businesses.

 What is loan forgiveness?
 Loan forgiveness is the cancellation or discharge of an existing loan, meaning you are no longer responsible for the payments or interest of the loan.